Jeevan-04/Invariant/README.md

 *   **Method**: The Kernel scans for speculative grammar (`would be`, `could be`, `imagine`).
 *   **Result**: Even if the user begs the AI to write fiction, the Kernel intercepts the output and terminates the response.

-*Note: This policy is arbitrary.
-It exists to prove that the reasoning space of an LLM can be bounded structurally.*
+*Note: The policy language is intentionally simplistic regex; the contribution lies in the enforcement point (the kernel), not the expressiveness of the rule.
+This demonstrates that the reasoning space of an LLM can be bounded structurally.*

+### Why Regex?
+(The "Hello World" of Compliance)
+We use regular expressions in this demo because they are **transparent**.
+You can see exactly *why* a token was blocked. **Do not confuse the configuration with the machinery.** The Invariant Kernel is agnostic.
+In production, policies can be formal verification specifications or neural classifier decisions.

 ---

+## 5. Non-Goals

+Invariant is a specific architectural solution.
+It is:

+*   ❌ **NOT a replacement for model training**: It enforces constraints, it does not teach concepts.
+*   ❌ **NOT an alignment technique**: It prevents actions, it does not change the model's values.
+*   ❌ **NOT semantic understanding**: The kernel does not "understand" the output; it inspects the trace.
+*   ❌ **NOT a moderation framework**: It is an execution boundary, which is lower-level than moderation.

+---

-## 5. Usage
+## 6. Usage

 ### Prerequisites
 *   Python 3.10+
 *   C++ Compiler (Clang/GCC)
-*   `pip install poetry` (or standard requirements)

 ### Running the Kernel
 ```bash